Native range: Mountain pine beetle is native to western North America, Canada and Northern Mexico.

 Pest Status: Regulated

-The Minnesota Department of Agriculture (MDA) implemented an exterior state quarantine for mountain pine beetle on January 1, 2015.
+The MDA implemented an exterior state quarantine for mountain pine beetle on January 1, 2015.
 This quarantine prohibits the movement of any pine wood with bark into the state of Minnesota from states with mountain pine beetle.
 This quarantine is designed to stop the movement into Minnesota of any wood potentially infested with mountain pine beetle.
 Individuals, businesses or other entities who feel that these regulations could affect them are encouraged to review the quarantine language.

 What Can I Do?